 As part of our mission, we emphasise the potential and importance of capacity-building frameworks for trade opportunities on behalf of marginalised communities.
 Through the enhancement of artisanal creativity and production capacity, Artisan Fashion creates employment opportunities and economic development.

 However, capacity building in and of itself doesn’t support communities in the long term.
-That is why, we link it with durable access to the international market to create the jobs to lift marginalised communities out of poverty.
+That is why we link it with durable access to the international market for the creation of jobs that lift marginalised communities out of poverty.

-Our network consists of xx communities and xx artisans, xx% of which are women, and – in 2022 alone – we onboarded xx new communities.
-Throught our constantly growing network of communities, we provide over 7,000 hours of training per year to offer education and life-long learning; support women and marginalised communities socio-strengthening; and push organisational growth and trade development.
+Our network consists of 50 communities and 2,693 artisans, 95% of which are women, and – in 2022 alone – we onboarded 12 new communities.
+Throughout our constantly growing network of communities, we provide over 7,500 hours of training per year to offer: education and life-long learning, support women and marginalised communities socio-strengthening, and push organisational growth and trade development.

-The onboarding process includes capacity building activities aimed not only at improving skills but also to empower community members.
+Our onboarding process includes several capacity building activities aimed not only at improving tecnical skills but also at empowering all community members.

-We ensure our Code of Conduct is respected, that artisans are paid a fair wage and we provide training during the developments process, at the beginning and during production.
+We ensure that our Code of Conduct is respected and that artisans are paid a fair wage; and we provide several training sessions from product developments to production.

-We allocate our orders among different community to create more capacity, while at the same time generating social income.
-Our capacity building is long lasting because we create long term partnerships with communities and we continue to support them as they grow their skills, build schools for their children and build bigger workshops!
+We like to allocate the production of each order among different communities to build capacity while spreading social impact.
+We establish long-term partnerships with our artisan partners and we continue to support them as they: grow their skills, build schools for their children, and construct bigger workshops!

 As part of the UN’s Ethical Fashion Initiative Designer Accelerator programme, we organise a full schedule of immersive workshops covering all aspects of production.

 Our training is designed to guide the brands through the entire production journey as they build samples for their upcoming collections.
-The designers begin the training with the foundations: getting to know the style and anatomy of the product they are designing, creating a detailed specifications sheet, and how to effectively communicate the product idea.
+The designers begin the training with the foundations: getting to know the style and anatomy of the product they are designing, creating a detailed specifications sheet, and how to effectively communicate their product ideas.

 The training wraps up with the designers completing their very own prototypes for upcoming collections.

-Ohiri Fall-Winter 2022 collection realised by our skilled metalworkers
+Ohiri Fall-Winter 2022 collection realised in collaboration with our skilled metalworkers artisans